 Wild and remote, untamed and exciting - welcome to Ireland's Wild Atlantic Way Experience one of the wildest, most enchanting and culturally rich coastal touring routes in the world.
 Wherever you travel along the Wild Atlantic Way you'll find magic, adventure, history and beauty in abundance.
 Divided into five main sections each one offers you memories that will last a lifetime.
 And do you know what?
 You won’t even have seen the half of it.
 And it’ll call you back.
 Just you wait.

 Céad Míle Fáilte – A hundred thousand welcomes to Ireland’s capital city from the team at Visit Dublin.
 We are delighted to bring you our guide to our fair city; the home of lively nightlife, stand-out culture, adrenaline-pumping action and much more.
-While it's hard to capture all the great things you can experience during your trip to Dublin; we have rounded up some highlights for 2014.
-In the downloadable guide, you’ll find snap shots of all the great things to see and do including some of Dublin’s best kept secrets, its great bars and eateries and all the things you really shouldn't miss.
-Whatever time of the year you visit you are guaranteed fun and craic and we think you'll #LoveDublin just as much as we do.
+While it's hard to capture all the great things you can experience during your trip to Dublin, in this guide, you’ll find snapshots of all the great things to see and do including some of Dublin’s best kept secrets.
+We think you'll #LoveDublin just as much as we do.

 Experience Ireland’s East on Dublin’s Doorstep The counties of Kildare, Laois, Louth, Meath and Wicklow that surround Ireland’s capital city are packed with beautiful heritage sites, welcoming towns and activities.
 With glistening lakes, tranquil rivers, authentic rural life, scenic pastureland, rolling hills and forest parks, this area is a haven for outdoors enthusiasts with cycling, watersports, walking, angling, golfing, horseriding and cruising all in plentiful supply.